nikhlu07/H.E.L.I.X/backend/app/fraud_engine/README.md

 ## Architecture

-The CorruptGuard Fraud Detection Engine is composed of three main components:
+The H.E.L.I.X.
+Fraud Detection Engine is composed of three main components:

 1.  **FastAPI Application (`main.py`):** This is the main entry point of the service.
 It exposes a set of API endpoints for interacting with the fraud detection engine, handles request and response validation, and orchestrates the analysis process.